 Our StoryFrom a grainy clip to a full-fledged collection

 If a picture is worth a thousand words, perhaps a video is worth a thousand photos?
-To fully appreciate any bird, it is ideal to observe it engaged in typical behavior in its natural habitat, vocalizing traditional songs and calls, and immersed with other species in its native environment.
+To fully appreciate any bird, it is ideal to observe it engaged in typical behavior in its natural habitat, vocalizing traditional songs and calls, and immersed with other species in its native eco-system.

 Each video sequence depicts one particular species in various habitats, seasons, and regions where it would likely be observed by birders.
 Most sequences feature both male and female birds of different ages, displaying the corresponding plumages.
 Great effort is being taken to capture representative behaviors, such as feeding, preening, calling, singing, flying, swimming, nest building, courting, and/or nurturing young.

 Designed to be an ongoing project, new sequences are being added to the Birds In Motion collection and existing sequences are being updated on a regular basis.
 The intent is for Birds In Motion to evolve as a tangible, contemporary depiction of the birds and their behavior in North America’s ecosystems.